 Answer

-See reviewer #1 answer #7.
+See answer (reviewer #1 answer #7).

 #16

 Also, if I understand Figure 2 correctly, I would assume then that the *difference* between, let's say, the points for "All" in panels (1) and (2) is equal to the *difference* between the points for "All" in panels (5) and (6) (since the difference between the two simple effects for factor A within the two levels of factor B must be equal to the difference between the two simple effects for factor B within the two levels of factor A).
 However, visual inspection suggests that this may not the case.
 Can the authors clarify?